How updates work

 - Edit

-tinfoil-config.yml(image digest, env, secrets, resources), commit, and push a new Git tag - Wait for the Build and Attest workflow to finish — if it fails, the tag won’t be deployable
+tinfoil-config.yml(image digest, env, secrets, resources) and commit your changes - Trigger the Tinfoil Release workflow with a new version.
+Wait for both phases to finish — if either fails, the tag won’t be deployable.

 - In the dashboard, click Update on the container, pick the new tag, and confirm